lighthouseitsecurity/weaponizedXSS/advanced/chainedAttacks/loginCsrfSelfXSS/README.md

     * **NOTES**:
         * typically, login-CSRF victim user's web browser
-            * alternatively, use any other method that logs victim user's web browser into attacker's user account (scenario-dependent)
+            * alternatively, use any other method that logs victim user's web browser into attacker's user account (scenario dependent)
         * now, victim user's web browser is logged into attacker's user account (in that opened window)
             * possible to trigger self-XSS, due to attacker user account's context